 The coil cans are from countless junked TV sets that were once in my dad's basement.
 A three inch computer speaker is mounted to the front panel.
 To the right of the VFO variable is a 7360 tube used as a balanced mixer for the transmitter.
 This arrangement prevents the VFO signal from appearing in the RF output, since there is only 455 KHz separation between the two.

-Just completed is a transceiver I have named the HB-75.
-It covers 75 meters (3.8 to 4.0 MHz) lower sideband (LSB).
+Completed in November, 2020 is a transceiver I have named the HB-75.
+It covers 75 meters (3.75 to 4.00 MHz) lower sideband (LSB).
 There are several vintage SSB radio nets in this frequency range.
 The radio uses 16 tubes, including a pair of 6146s that deliver 100 watts peak envelope power (PEP) output.
 At the heart of the transceiver is a 455 KHz mechanical filter, made in the mid sixties by a Japanese company called Kokusai.
 This filter has a 2.1 KHz bandwidth.

 Inside of PA cage.
 PA coil is wound on a piece of one inch PVC pipe.